SetuHQ/poc-encrypt-flask-reactjs/readme.md

 ![Alt text](./comm.svg)
 ## How to start:
+- Use docker compose.
+UI at: http://localhost:8999/

+OR

 - Run server:
   - Generate privyte key with `python eciespy_demo.py`, save content as `flask-app/keys/private.ec.key`
     ```sh